 End Function

-❹ Paste and save the code in the VBA editor.
+- Paste and save the code in the VBA editor.

-Here, I’ve created a function named DeleteTextButNumbers by using the VBA Replace function where it will take the cell value as a String to replace the texts with blanks and, as a result, will leave the numbers.
+Here, we’ve created a function named DeleteTextButNumbers by using the VBA Replace function where it will take the cell value as a String to replace the texts with blanks and, as a result, will leave the numbers.

-❺ Now come back to the datasheet and select cell C5.
+- Return to the datasheet and select cell C5.

-❻ Insert the following formula there.
+- Insert the following formula:

 =DeleteTextsButNumbers(B5)

-❽ Drag the Fill Handle icon from cell C5 to C12.
+- Drag the Fill Handle icon from cell C5 to C12.

-After that, you will see that the function has deleted all the texts leaving the numbers as in the picture below:
+You should see that the function has deleted all the texts leaving the numbers as in the picture below:

 Download Practice Workbook